 Wear Safety Gear

-Wear proper clothing that fits snugly and personal protective items before operating a gas-powered or electric chainsaw.
+Wear proper clothing that fits snugly and personal protective items before operating a gas-powered, cordless or electric chainsaw.
+Here are a few suggestions:

 - Safety goggles for eye protection

-- Face shield to keep fast moving wood chips away from your face
+- Face shield to block fast-moving wood chips

-- Hearing protection as permanent hearing damage can occur from exposure to chainsaw noise
+- Hearing protection to prevent permanent hearing damage from chainsaw noise

-- Saftey footwear, such as steel-toe work boots or steel-toe work shoes, will help protect your feet from falling logs
+- Steel-toe work boots or steel-toe work shoes to protect your feet from falling logs

-- Protective chaps and leg guards offer protection against chainsaw operation hazards
+- Protective chaps and leg guards to prevent injury from chainsaw slips

-Tip: Wearing heavy protective clothing can lead to operator fatigue, which could lead to heat stroke.
-During weather that is hot and humid, schedule your work for the early morning or late afternoon when temperatures are cooler.
+Tip: During weather that is hot and humid, wearing heavy, protective clothing can lead to fatigue and even heat stroke.
+Schedule your work for the early morning or late afternoon when temperatures are cooler.
 Take safety breaks regularly.

 Know your tool.
 Understand its limitations and the potential hazards of its operation.